daintree2016/Tools-Docs/README.md

 ![My Image](track2.png "My Image")

-* **Step3:** After credentials verified, it will ask you file name of your google project and sheet name of your choice, here this is an important NOTE: This is completely case sensitive so we must enter the file name and sheet name as it is.
+* **Step3:** After credentials verified, it will ask you file name of your google project and sheet name of your choice, here this is an important
+> [!NOTE]
+> This is completely case sensitive so we must enter the file name and sheet name as it is.

 * **Step4:** Before uploading the project file there are some rules to follow.<br/>
             * Rule1: we must provide Courier field as “bluedart”.<br/>
             * Rule2: we must provide correct Tracking Id.<br/>